GeoscienceAustralia/sira/installation/README_DOCKER.md

 3. The directories exist before running `docker compose up`

 **Build Failures:**
-Ensure you're building from the repository root context via the compose file, or use:
+Ensure you are building from the repository root context via the compose file, or cd into to the repository root and use:

 ```bash
 docker build -f installation/Dockerfile -t sira:latest .
 ```

-from the repository root.